Head Lice and the Power Of Suggestion

 When the itching got so bad that I could no longer deny the problem I went in search of lice shampoo.
 If I had been in the States this would have been simple.
 I would have just gone into a store where they didn’t know me and bought the shampoo.
 But in Thailand, I couldn’t read the bottles.
 I thought I’d be clever and just look for something with a picture of lice on it but I couldn’t tell the insecticide from the shampoo so I was forced to ask for help from the pharmacist.
 The ensuing conversation was a combination of his very little English, my worse Thai, and much pantomime.
 Imagine trying to pantomime lice – pretending to pick nits out of your hair while trying to explain that – Oh, no I don’t have lice, I have just seen so many women picking lice that the purchase of the shampoo is just precautionary, etc. From the way he looked at me I knew what he was thinking – sure, right, that’s your story and you’re sticking to it – while his eyes were laughing at me.
 Eventually, embarrassed beyond mortification, I gave up and left the shop without buying anything.
 And I continued to itch.

 I got my golden opportunity, however, when I left Phi Phi and stayed one night in Phuket on my way to Chiang Mai.
 Nobody knows me here, I’m only in the hotel for one night, and I’m never going to see any of these people again, I thought.
 Bravely, I walked into another pharmacy and went through the whole pantomime thing again.
 This pharmacist spoke a little better English and while I don’t think I convinced him that I didn’t have lice, he was very sympathetic, agreeing that there were more cases of lice in the islands than elsewhere in Thailand.
 I left with my shampoo, safely hidden in a white plastic bag and used it that very night, before my head touched the pillow.
 My scalp stopped itching immediately – what relief!
-Now all I have to do is use it twice more in three-day intervals and the lice will be gone for good.
+Now all I have to do is use it twice more in three-day intervals.